However, have you ever stopped to wonder what exactly is lurking in that seemingly transparent liquid we call tap water?

 Tap water can have varying impacts on our skin and hair due to the presence of certain chemicals and compounds.
 Let’s explore some of the potential effects:

-• Heavy Metals: Certain tap water sources may contain trace amounts of heavy metals like lead and copper, mainly due to old plumbing systems or corrosion.
+- Heavy Metals: Certain tap water sources may contain trace amounts of heavy metals like lead and copper.
+This is mainly due to old plumbing systems or corrosion.
 Prolonged exposure to these metals can potentially cause skin irritation, inflammation, and in some cases, allergic reactions.

 To mitigate the potential impacts of tap water on the skin and hair, here are some suggestions: